activequant/mcp/README.md

 ------------

 Download the distribution tar.gz and unzip it to a folder of your choice.
-Create an environment variable MODEL_HOME that points to your mcp root directory (the one with the mcp command in it).
+Create an environment variable MCP_HOME that points to your mcp root directory (the one with the mcp command in it).

-Then add MODEL_HOME folder to your $PATH variable, so that you can invoke 'mcp'.
+Then add MCP_HOME folder to your $PATH variable, so that you can invoke 'mcp'.

 mcp will look for templates in MODEL_HOME/templates.